strapdata/elassandra/docs/elassandra/source/enterprise.rst

 * ``role``: The user's role.
 * ``actions``: Regular expression defining the authorized actions.
 * ``indices``: Regular expression defining the authorized target indices.
 If null, all indices backed by keyspaces associated to the role.
-* ``fields``: List of visible fields of documents when Content-Base Security is enabled.
-Supports wilcards, for exemple foo* will match all fields starting by *foo*.
-If your request matches multiple privileges, returned document may contains all associated fields.
+* ``fields``: List of visible fields of documents when the Content-Base Security is enabled.
+The support wilcards, for example foo* will match all fields starting by *foo*.
+If your request matches multiple privileges, returned document will contain all associated fields.
 * ``query``: Filter query when Content-Base Security is enabled.
 If your request matches multiple privileges, returned document are filtered with all queries.

 ..
 IMPORTANT::

    * Cassandra roles with *superuser* = **true** have full access to Elasticsearch.
-   * All cluster-level access should be granted using privileges.
+   * All cluster-level access should be granted the user privileges.
    * Content-Based Security should be used with read-only accounts.

 Permissions